 Pruning your plants is important for their growth and health.
 Cut back any dead, yellowing, or damaged leaves, and prune back any branches that are crossing or touching other parts of the plant.
 This allows the plant to channel its energy toward the healthy branches for better growth.

 But the journey doesn't end here.
 We want you to try adding greenery to your real rooms.
-If this sounds fun, be sure to check out the DecorMatters app for all things interior design including indoor plants.
-Whether you're a seasoned plant parent or a newbie, the app is the perfect place for visualizing greenery and plants you can buy today, in your real home.
-So give DecorMatters a try and create your lush and thriving paradise!
+If this sounds fun, be sure to check out the DecorMatters home decorating app for all things interior design, including indoor plants.
+The app is great for both experienced and new plant owners.
+It helps you see and buy plants for your actual home.

 Design your dream home at your fingertips.Let’s Go